 But with all those mishaps, there was our gorgeous lakeside campsite, mountain views, the fresh air, the silence.
 We didn’t see anyone else out there, and for the first time in my life, I felt connected to nature.
 I thought, maybe this was my ticket to getting healthy and having more self-confidence.

 Shortly after that backpacking trip, I quit my job at the bar, moved to Hawaii for a summer, and got a job on a snorkeling boat.
 There was a steep trail near my house that led to a cool snorkeling cove that I started hiking regularly.
-Then I went on my second backpacking trip in Waimanu Valley.
+Then I went on my second backpacking trip in Waimanu Valley with my friend who I was living with.
 It was hard.
 Hard as hell.
 But I did it.
 And that waterfall behind me in this picture?
 I swam in it.
 It was one of the most amazing dips I’ve ever taken.

 A happier, healthier life through the outdoors